vhelin/wla-dx/doc/asmdiv.rst

     .ENDST

     .ENUM $A000
-    monsters INSTANCEOF mon SIZE 4 COUNT 8 ; eight instances of structure mon .ENDE                                  ; but each instance is padded to 4 bytes
+    monsters INSTANCEOF mon SIZE 4 COUNT 2 ; two instances of structure mon.
+    .ENDE                                  ; each instance is padded to 4 bytes.

+Note that in the previous example we'll also get extra definitions

+    _paddingof_monsters.1   (== 1)
+    _paddingof_monsters.2   (== 1)

 This is not a compulsory directive.